den-materials/sass-intro-1/readme.md

 ## The Finished Product

 Here are a few examples of Jesse playing with CSS/Sass.
 Let's look at the css that is required to produce this effect.
-Then, compare that to the Sass we used to generate the css.
+Then, compare that to the Sass we used to generate the css (by clicking "View Compiled").

 - [BAMSAY](http://codepen.io/jshawl/pen/cLJal)
 - [Boxes](http://codepen.io/jshawl/pen/nHDLz)